burlster1980/arupcodev060/content/arup-pages/rail-industry-2.md

     <section class="container">
         <div class="rich-text">
             <div class="reveal rich-text__content">
-            	<p class="intro" style="font-size:22px;">Arup has over 30 years’ experience delivering transformative rail projects for clients in the public and private sectors, across the world.</p><P>
+            	<p class="intro" style="font-size:22px;">Arup has over 60 years’ experience delivering rail projects for clients in the public and private sectors, across the world.</p><P>
 From a single commuter journey to a country’s wider economy, rail can transform lives, businesses and communities.
-And in a world trying to cope with ever-increasing demand for mobility, the effects of climate change, while adapting to rapidly evolving technology, rail is a sustainable long-term investment.</P><P>
+And in a world trying to cope with ever-increasing demand for mobility and the effects of climate change, while adapting to rapidly evolving technology, rail is a sustainable long-term investment.</P><P>
 Rail projects demand a complex mix of skills and insights – from initial strategy and economics, through to engineering, people-centred design, operations and asset management.
 Success depends on bringing all these elements together – brilliantly.
 That’s why our technical expertise is always backed by sharp strategic thinking, whether we’re optimising existing assets and services, or designing whole new railways.
 </P>
 			</div>